RutujaWanjari/ML_study/Udemy/AWS_Certified_Machine_Learning_Specialty_2021/DAILY_DOSE.md

    4. used only for sentences, not entire document
 2. Word2vec
    1. creates vector representation of words
+   2. unsupervised
-   2. semantically similar words have vectors close to each other
+   3. **it finds semantically similar words** that have vectors close to each other
-   3. used in machine translation and sentiment analysis
+   4. used in machine translation and sentiment analysis
-   4. it helps in NLP but not an NLP algo, it's a data processing lib
+   5. it helps in NLP but not an NLP algo, it's a data processing lib
-   5. It only works on individual words, not on entire sentence or document
+   6. It only works on individual words, not on entire sentence or document
 3. Training input -
    1. for supervised mode, data should have \__ label __ as the first word followed by label and the sentence
    2. **for word2vec, data should be a text file with 1 sentence per line**
    3. also accepts **augmented text format** - {"source":"bhvh", "label":1}
 4. How to use -
    1. Cbow (continuous bag of words) - bag of words, order does not matter
-   2. skip-gram - n grams, order of words matters
+   2. skip-gram - n grams, order of words does not matters
    3. batch skip-gram - distributed computation over many CPUs
 5. Important hyperparams -
    1. Word2Vec-